EthanKennedy/wpe-advanced-cache/readme.txt

 == Changelog ==

+0.4.1 - Added a few more comments/doc blocks
+			- Updated code to be functional, pending more testing

 0.4.0 - Options refactor to a single value stored in wp_options

 0.3.6 - Code refactor to use filters.